Carmarthen and Cardigan Railway: Ambitious plans but financial difficulties

-The shareholders agreed with the separation of the Gwendraeth branches, and a separate company, the Gwendraeth Valleys Railway, was incorporated on 20 June 1866, to build the line to Mynydd-y-Garreg in the Gwendraeth Fach, and the Burry Port and Gwendraeth Valley Railway was formed from an amalgamation of the Kidwelly and Burry Port Railway and the Burry Port company, also adopting the powers for the Gwendraeth Fawr line on 30 April 1866.
+The shareholders agreed with the separation of the Gwendraeth branches, and a separate company, the Gwendreath Valleys Railway, was incorporated on 20 June 1866, to build the line to Mynydd-y-Garreg in the Gwendraeth Fach, and the Burry Port and Gwendraeth Valley Railway was formed from an amalgamation of the Kidwelly and Burry Port Railway and the Burry Port company, also adopting the powers for the Gwendraeth Fawr line on 30 April 1866.

 Declining to take on new liabilities was all very well, but it did not improve the trading losses and existing indebtedness.
 Interest payments on bank loans of three-quarters of a million pounds could not be sustained, and the company went into receivership in November 1864, continuing to trade under administration.

 Llanelly Railway and Dock Company

 The Llanelly Railway and Dock Company had built a line from Llanelly towards the Amman Valley and later extended it to Llandeilo.
 In 1864 it opened a line from Llandeilo to Carmarthen, actually making a junction with the Carmarthen and Cardigan Railway at Abergwili Junction, about a mile north of Carmarthen.
-The Llanelly line was narrow gauge (later referred to as standard gauge) and by arrangement laid additional rails from Abergwili Junction to Carmarthen C&CR station to enable their trains to run.
+The Llanelly line was narrow gauge (later referred to as standard gauge) and by arrangement in the Llanelly Railway and Dock Act 1862 (25 & 26 Vict. c. clxi) laid additional rails from Abergwili Junction to Carmarthen C&CR station to enable their trains to run.
 Llanelly goods trains started running on this section on 13 November 1864 and passenger trains from 1 June 1865.
 Through a series of political machinations, the Carmarthen section of the Llanelly Railway and Dock company eventually became part of the London and North Western Railway in 1891.